MeneerJanssens/WhisperX_GUI/README.md

 # Whisper Turbo Transcription GUI

 A modern desktop app for fast audio transcription using Whisper Turbo with a dark-themed GUI built on CustomTkinter.
+## FAQ

+- **Q: Which `torch` wheel should I install for CPU vs GPU?**
+   - **GPU (CUDA)**: The pinned `requirements.txt` currently references `torch==2.7.1+cu118`.
+This requires an NVIDIA GPU and matching CUDA 11.8 drivers/toolkit on the target machine.
+Install the corresponding CUDA drivers from NVIDIA and ensure the runtime is present.
+   - **CPU-only**: If you don't have a compatible GPU or want a simpler install, install a CPU-only wheel.
+Example (Windows):
+      ```powershell
+      pip install torch --index-url https://download.pytorch.org/whl/cpu
+      ```
+   - If `pip` fails to find a suitable wheel for your Python version, visit https://pytorch.org/get-started/locally/ and follow the recommended install command for your platform.

+- **Q: How do I install `ffmpeg` on Windows?**
+   - Option 1 (scoop):
+      ```powershell
+      scoop install ffmpeg
+      ```
+   - Option 2 (chocolatey):
+      ```powershell
+      choco install ffmpeg
+      ```
+   - Option 3: Download a static build from https://ffmpeg.org/download.html, extract, and add the `bin` folder to your `PATH`.

+- **Q: My `pip install -r requirements.txt` fails on `torch` due to CUDA tags.
+What should I do?**
+   - Use the CPU-only wheel (see above), or choose the correct CUDA-enabled wheel matching your GPU/driver.
+Alternatively, create a clean venv and install packages one at a time to diagnose the failing package.
+# Whisper Turbo Transcription GUI

+A modern desktop app for fast audio transcription using Whisper Turbo with a dark-themed GUI built on CustomTkinter.

 ## Features
 - Transcribe audio files (mp3, wav, m4a, ogg, flac, webm, mp4, etc.)